congomongo/congomongo/readme.markdown

     [congomongo "0.3.3"]

-to your project.clj (for the latest stable version) and do
+to your project.clj (for the latest stable version) or

-    $lein deps
+    [congomongo "0.4.0-SNAPSHOT"]

-to get congomongo and all of its dependencies.
+for the current development version.

 If you are still on Clojure 1.2.x, use congomongo version 0.2.3 instead.